Ponna (poet): Writings

-His most famous extant works in Kannada are Shantipurana, written in champu style (mixed prose-verse classical composition style inherited from Sanskrit), Bhuvanaika-Ramabhyudaya, a eulogical writing, and Jinaksharamale, a Jain Purana and an acrostic poem written in praise of noted Jain saints and Tirthankars (Jainas) in 39 chapters (kandas).
-Ramakatha, a writing based on the Hindu epic Ramayana, of which only a few stanzas are available is also assigned to Ponna.
+His most famous extant works in Kannada are "Shantipurana " (shantinatha purana), written in champu style (mixed prose-verse classical composition style inherited from Sanskrit), "Bhuvanaika-Ramabhyudaya", a eulogical writing, and "Jinaksharamale", a "Jain Purana" and an acrostic poem written in praise of noted Jain saints and Tirthankars ("Jainas") in 39 chapters ("kandas").
+Ramakatha, a writing based on the Hindu epic Ramayana, of which only a few stanzas are available is also attributed to Ponna.
 Historians Kamath and Shastri are not certain whether his extinct classic, Gatapratiagata, is in Kannada or Sanskrit.
 However, according to the professor L.S.
 Sheshagiri Rao of the Sahitya Akademi, the writing is in Kannada and belongs to the genre of "literary exercise".

-Shantipurana is an important Jain purana, and a eulogy of the 16th Jain Tirthankara, Shantinatha Swami.
+"Shantipurana" is an important Jain purana, and a eulogy of the 16th Jain Tirthankara, Shantinatha Swami.
 It was written to commemorate the attainment of nirvana ("salvation") of a Jain guru called Jainachandra Deva.
 The writing comprises twelve sections (ashwasas) of which nine sections focus on Shantinatha's eleven previous births, and the remaining three sections give biographical details of the protagonist.
 In this writing, Ponna borrowed significantly from previous works of the Sanskrit poet Kalidasa though he does rise to great heights in his narration justifying his claim to scholarship (Vidwat Kavi).
 Ponna also seems to have used as a source, a narrative poem written by a Kannada poet called Asaga, whose works are now extinct.
 Ponna's claim that his work is superior to that of Asaga gives us information that the latter must have been considered an important poet of that era.

 Scholars were divided about Ponna's protagonist in Bhuvanaika-Ramabhyudaya.
 The scholar D.L.
 Narasimhachar had opined that Ponna had eulogised Shankaraganda, a vassal king under emperor Krishna III.
 This opinion was based on the fact that Shankaraganda held the honorific Bhuvanaikarama.
 However, modern Kannada poet Govinda Pai argued in his 1936 article, Ponnana Bhuvanaikaramanu yaru ("Who was Ponna's Bhuvanaikarama"?), that king Shankaraganda being a Jain by faith could not have been the central figure in a secular writing and that emperor Krishna III also held the same title.
 Later, the scholar D.L.
 Narasimhachar confirmed the validity of Govinda Pai's findings.